-- Ceramic on plastic implants also give good wear properties due to the ceramic head having an ultra smooth surface.
+- Ceramic on plastic implants also have good wear properties due to the ceramic head having an ultra-smooth surface.

-In normal hip replacement, a significant amount of bone is removed from the upper femur.
+In a standard hip replacement, a significant amount of bone is removed from the upper femur.
 To try and avoid this, the technique of hip resurfacing was developed, where an artificial cap is put on the ball of the hip, retaining the greater part of the femoral head.

-Hip resurfacing has not yet been shown to be a reliable method of hip replacement over time and remains in a minority of hip replacements performed.
+Hip resurfacing has not yet been shown to be a more reliable method of hip replacement or to give better function over time and remains in a minority of hip replacements performed.

 Apart from the implant material and designs, hips can be inserted with or without cement:

 Cemented hips.
-This is the original technique with metal on plastic hips, the cement being used to fill in the gap between the bone and the prosthesis.
-It allows a mechanical interlock to be formed that is the basis for the long-term stability and durability of the joint.
+This is the original technique with metal on plastic hips, the cement is used to fill in the gap between the bone and the prosthesis.
+It allows a mechanical interlock to be formed which is the basis for the long-term stability and durability of the joint.

 Overall there may be only small differences in “implant survival” between the two groups, meaning that the hip remains in place and is functioning well.